cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 These instructions are represented by `rotate()`, `translate()`, `scale()` and `reset()` functions.
 By issuing `reset(); rotate(90); translate(0, -176);` it is possible to rotate the output by 90 degrees counterclockwise when drawing to the large display.

 Figuring out the correct transformations isn't always easy.
 Issuing incorrect ones may result in all the output being drawn off-screen, which might be challenging to diagnose.
-For this reason, the following system functions are defined:
+For this reason, the following functions in the [`graphics` library](SYSTEM-LIBRARY-GRAPHICS.markdown) are defined:

 * `rotateLeftLarge()`, `rotateRightLarge()`, `upsideDownLarge()`: ensures the output to the large display will be rotated left, right or upside down by issuing `reset()`, `rotate()` and `translate()` as needed.
 * `flipVerticalLarge()`, `flipHorizontalLarge()`: flips output to the large display vertically or horizontally.